dmitrvk/www.mymusichere.me/README.md

 *Sass* is used as a pre-processor for CSS.
 To compile CSS from SCSS run `make css`.

-When editing SCSS sources it might be useful to run `make watch-scss`.
+When editing SCSS sources, it might be useful to run `make watch-scss`.
-This enables auto-compilation of CSS every time SCSS is changed.
+This enables auto-compilation every time SCSS is changed.

 ## Publishing sheet music